euniceongithub/DCIT_205_IA/README.md

 5. Change the directory into the project directory using cd [Project directory]
 6. Now, when the "ls" command is entered in your terminal, the files will all show up and can be run for full benefit.

+Now, let's take a walk through the website.

+# Home Page

+I learnt how to create headers and navigation bars for webpages.
+I also ensured that they were responsive on smaller screen sizes.